 The DEA, the leading U.S. agency involved in counternarcotics, has also coordinated efforts with China, which has designated more than one hundred synthetic drugs as controlled substances.
 China banned production of four fentanyl variations in 2017, although some analysts fear these moves will only spur clandestine labs to create new alternatives.
 In a 2018 meeting with President Trump, Chinese President Xi Jinping pledged to restrict all fentanyl-like substances, a move Trump hailed as a “game changer,” though large amounts of fentanyl are still coming into the United States from China.

 Recent U.S. administrations have also increased the number of border patrol agents to approximately twenty thousand.
 Heroin seizures and trafficking arrests more than doubled [PDF] between 2007 and 2017, many near the southwestern border.

-In his first weeks in office, President Trump issued executive orders directing the construction of a southern border wall and additional increases to the number of border patrol agents.
-Some analysts say a wall would do little to curb drug flows, however, as most illicit drugs are smuggled through ports of entry.
+In his first weeks in office, President Trump issued executive orders directing the construction of additional barriers along the southern border and increases to the number of border patrol agents.
+Some analysts say building up the border wall would do little to curb drug flows, however, as many illicit drugs are thought to be smuggled through ports of entry.